 1 The BLM can also be used to evaluate the site-specific speciation, bioavailability, and toxicity of copper and several other metals.
 The sensitivity of the BLM's output to a given water chemistry parameter varies among different metals.
 When the BLM is being used to develop WQC for a single metal-in this case, copper-the model can be simplified to include only the sensitive parameters for that metal as model variables.

-report demonstrate how the proposed SSWQC equations accurately estimate EPA (2007a) BLM-based copper criteria over the range of water chemistries and hydrologic regimes of the Pajarito Plateau.
+estimate EPA (2007a) BLM-based copper criteria over the range of water chemistries and hydrologic regimes of the Pajarito Plateau.

 1.2 REPORT CONTENTS

 The remaining report is organized into the following sections: